 LOADING YOUR BIKE

 - Before catching your bus, remove any bike accessories such as tire pumps or water bottles that could become loose while the bus is in motion

 - When the bus arrives, tell the driver that you will be loading your bike onto the rack

 - Always load from curbside or while directly in front of the bus.
 Never load on the driver’s side near the flow of traffic

 - Use one hand to hold your bike and the other to unfold the rack

-- While gripping the rack handle, slightly push in on the rack to unlock and release it from its folded position Then, lower the 321rack down (1)
+- While gripping the rack handle, slightly push in on the rack to unlock and release it from its folded position.
+Then, lower the rack down (1)

 - Lift your bike into the rack placing both tires into the wheel slots (2)